-Unfortunately, there are lack of WordPress designers and developers in Singapore to meet the growing demand.
+Unfortunately, there are a lack of WordPress designers and developers in Singapore to meet the growing demand.

-Whenever we organise events, it is always individual or companies were looking for developers/designers rather than the other way round.
+Whenever we organize events, it is always an an individual or companies were looking for developers/designers rather than the other way round.

 Singapore WordPress User Group organises monthly meetups.
 It is not on a regular basis because sometimes the organisers are caught up with their day jobs and busy schedules.
 The last meetup we had was in October 2014, and as for WordCamp, we had the one and only WordCamp Singapore back in November 2011.

 On our monthly meetups, we try to keep a good mixture of topics to cater for both the technical and non-technical crowd.
 But as mentioned earlier, the non-technical crowd is always a lot bigger.

 We wish more WordPress designers and developers could join our group and speak on our meetups because there are always the same few people rotating to speak.

 Buenos Aires, Argentina hosted the first WordCamp outside the US in 2007, which Matt Mullenweg attended.
 Since then, a couple more WordCamps took place here, but we were lacking some sort of organization in the community.